ArashPartow/exprtk/readme.txt

    exprtk::parser<NumericType> parser(compile_options);

-Currently  seven  types  of  options  are  supported,  and  enabled by default.
+Currently  seven  types of  compile  time options  are  supported, and enabled by default.
 The options and their explanations are as follows:

 (1) Replacer (e_replacer)
 Enable replacement of specific  tokens with other tokens.
 For example